Kaoffie/Ophelia/README.md

 - `&boost sync` Same command as above
 - `&boost link <booster> <role> [target]` Link a role to a user's boost status
 - `&boost add <booster> <target> <colour> <name>` Add a new boost role

----

-# Coming Soon
-(If I have the time, which is highly unlikely)

-- Banner slideshow